CTEC3905-2022/lab-materials/lab-07.md

   return article;
 }
 ```
-> This approach should be familiar to you from last week
+> This approach should be familiar to you from last week.
 We also add an `alt` attribute based on the object `title`.